 So, you’ve got yourself a sweet stereo setup but something always seems to be missing from the sound that you hear.
 So, you might be wondering if it’s possible to use your stereo receiver to get that sweet surround sound that you’re craving.

-You can’t use a stereo receiver for surround sound.
+You can not use a stereo receiver for surround sound.
 Surround and stereo are two different types of sound and have different amplifiers built for them, so it’s not possible to use a stereo receiver/amplifier for surround sound.
 However, it is possible to create a mix of the two sound systems.

 In this article, we’ll take a look at the differences between stereo and surround sound and how their corresponding sound systems differ.
 This will show us why it’s impossible to use a stereo receiver for surround sound, but we will see how you can combine the two to get the best of both worlds.